How to Set and Achieve Personal Goals

 30. Flipping Failure: Turn setbacks into growth opportunities by documenting what went wrong and what adjustments you can make for the future.

 31. Goal Trading: Here’s an unconventional one.
-Swap goals with a friend for a day, offering new perspectives and strategies on each other’s tasks.
+Swap personal goals with a friend for a day, offering new perspectives and strategies on each other’s tasks.

 32. Externalising Accountability: Partner with someone, use commitment devices like certain apps or hire a coach to keep you accountable by regularly sharing your progress.
-This can create external accountability for achieving goals.
+This can create external accountability for achieving personal goals.

 Speak to me for more ideas! -> What I Offer